THE ULTIMATE GUIDE TO TAIPEI

 - Egg Tarts: I was skeptical of having this treat in Taiwan, mainly because I’ve had egg tarts in Portugal and Hong Kong, so I know what the real deal tastes like.
 But, I was pleasantly surprised by how good these were- the eggs were fluffy and creamy, and the outer graham shell was toasted to perfection

 - Muah Chee: Think of muah chee as the Taiwanese version of mochi.
 It’s soft dough wrapped around different flavours (usually black seasme, red bean, taro or peanut butter) and then grilled and rolled in crushed peanuts

 And, if you’re after a tipple or two, check out Taipei’s Mikkeller outpost.
 I wasn’t drinking while in Taipei, but I’ve been a longtime fan of Mikkeller for their excellent craft brews.

-WHERE TO DRINK BUBBLE TEA
+THE ULTIMATE GUIDE TO TAIPEI: WHERE TO DRINK BUBBLE TEA